adamjamesreid/gurdon-bioinformatics/docs/scrnaseq_workshop.md

 ## Contents

-*Day 1 – Tuesday March 21st (9am-5pm)*
+*[Day 1](docs/101-seurat_part1.html) – Tuesday March 21st (9am-5pm)*

 Level 1 meeting room

-•	Raw data processing
+- Raw data processing
-•	Quality Control
+- Quality Control
-•	Normalisation
+- Normalisation
-•	Dimension reduction
+- Dimension reduction
-•	Batch correction
+- Batch correction
-•	Clustering
+- Clustering

-*Day 2 – Wednesday March 22nd (9am-5pm)*
+*[Day 2](docs/101-seurat_part2.html) – Wednesday March 22nd (9am-5pm)*

 Level 3 meeting room

-•	Identifying cell types
+- Identifying cell types
-•	Identifying differentially expressed genes
+- Identifying differentially expressed genes
-•	Working with your own data or public data of interest o	Working with your own data is always harder than with the nice streamlined examples given in a workshop!
+- Working with your own data or public data of interest
+  - Working with your own data is always harder than with the nice streamlined examples given in a workshop!
 We can help you get started with some data of specific interest to you.